 FAQs (Frequently Asked Questions)

-Can I make the soup ahead of time?
+Can I make chicken and dumpling soup ahead of time?

 You can make the soup a day or so ahead of time.
 If planning ahead, I would recommend waiting to prepare and add the dumplings until ready to serve, since they can become a little denser as they soak up the broth.
 Just bring the soup to a gentle simmer to warm through, and proceed with the recipe to make the dumplings.